CartoDB/Windshaft/README.md

 * Allow configurable columns and projections
 * Allow postgis to be on any host
 * ETAG support
-* Allow URL cache_buster variable to be used
 * Make simple interface to test map and generate URL to use for your map.
 * HOW-TO for a caching HTTP-proxy layer in front of Windshaft